European regulators OK Pfizer vaccine for children 12-15 | Health

 - Germany

-The European Medicines Agency on Friday recommended that the use of the coronavirus vaccine made by Pfizer and BioNTech be expanded to children ages 12 to 15, a decision that offers younger and less at-risk populations across the continent access to a COVID-19 shot for the first time during the pandemic.
-Marco Cavaleri, who heads the EMA body that reviewed the vaccine, said the European Union regulator had received the necessary data to authorise the vaccine for younger teens and found it to be highly effective against COVID-19.
+The European Medicines Agency on Friday recommended that the use of the coronavirus vaccine made by Pfizer and BioNTech be expanded to children ages 12 to 15, a decision that offers younger and less at-risk populations across the continent access to a COVID-19 shot for the first time.

+The vaccine was the first one granted authorisation across the European Union when it was licensed for use in anyone 16 and over in December.
+So far, about 173 million doses of the shot have been administered in the 27-nation bloc, about three quarters of the total given.

+"Extending the protection of a safe and effective vaccine in this younger population is an important step forward in the fight against this pandemic,'' said Marco Cavaleri, who heads the EMA body that reviewed the vaccine.

+In a study involving 2,000 adolescents in the United States, none of those who received the vaccine got COVID-19, compared with 16 in a control group who received a placebo, said Cavaleri.

+"The vaccine was well tolerated and the side effect in this age group were very much similar (to) what we've seen in young adults and not raising major concern at this point in time," he added.

-The decision needs to be rubber-stamped by the European Commission and individual national regulators, he said.
+The EMA decision needs to be rubber-stamped by the European Commission, and individual national regulators must decide whether the vaccine will be administered to children under 16.

-The recommendation follows similar decisions by regulators in Canada and the United States last month, as rich countries slowly approach their vaccination targets for adults and look to immunize as many people as possible.
+The recommendation follows similar decisions by regulators in Canada and the US last month, as rich countries slowly approach their vaccination targets for adults and look to immunize as many people as possible.

-The Pfizer-BioNTech COVID-19 vaccine was the first one granted authorisation across the 27-nation EU when it was licensed for use in anyone 16 and over in December.
-The EMA's recommendation that the vaccine's authorization be expanded to children was based on a study in more than 2,000 adolescents in the US that showed the vaccine was safe and effective.
 Researchers will continue to monitor the shot's long-term protection and safety in the children for another two years.

-Other vaccine makers also are studying whether their shots are safe and protective in children.
-Earlier this week, Moderna Inc. said its shot strongly protects children as young as 12; it said it would submit a request for emergency use authorisation to the US Food and Drug Administration next month.
+Other vaccine makers also are studying whether their shots are safe and effective in children.
+Earlier this week, Moderna Inc said its shot strongly protects children as young as 12; it said it would submit a request for emergency use authorization to the US Food and Drug Administration next month.
 Another US company, Novavax, has a COVID-19 vaccine in late-stage development and just began a study in 12- to 17-year-olds.

 Both Moderna and Pfizer-BioNTech have been testing their vaccines in children from age 11 down to six months; they get a lower dose than what teens and adults receive.
 China's Sinovac has also submitted early data to the country's regulators, hoping to prove its vaccine is safe in children as young as 3.